UGA College of Agricultural & Environmental Sciences Field Report

 Choosing foods in the right portions for your health and energy needs is an important part of any healthy eating plan.
 The American Diabetes Association recommends people with diabetes choose nutrient-dense foods in appropriate portion sizes to help meet your blood glucose, blood pressure, cholesterol, and triglyceride goals; prevent or delay diabetes complications; and achieve and maintain the body weight that is right for you.

-Terri Cameron Black, Beth Kindamo, and Ali Berg
+Ali Berg, Terri Cameron Black, Beth Kindamo, Candace Tucker, and Hannah Wilson

 |